yursha/howtos/scala.md

 # Theory
 - The substitution model reduces an expression to a value (lambda-calculus)
-- lambda-calculus is equivalent to Turing Machine in terms of what algorithms can be expressed but is functional rather than imperative.
-- lambda-calculus can only be applied to expressions which don't have side effects
 - higher-order functions
 - currying
 - mapreduce